udippant/base-drafts/draft-ietf-quic-transport.md

 ## Example Handshake Flows

-Details of how TLS is integrated with QUIC are provided in {{QUIC-TLS}}, but some examples are provided here.
+Details of how TLS is integrated with QWIK are provided in {{QWIK-TLS}}, but some examples are provided here.

 Once version negotiation is complete, the cryptographic handshake is used to